 Do not alter shore power cable connectors.
-Use only cable connectors that are compatible with the shore power inlet on your boat.
+Use only cable connectors that are compatible with the shore power inlet on your boat and shore power receptacles.

 Disconnect the shore power connection when the system is not in use.

 Risk of damage to the electrical equipment on board.